Liu, S. H. Solid State Division, Oak Ridge National Laboratory, Oak Ridge, Tennessee.

 - Additional Reading

-Geometrical objects that are self-similar under a change of scale, for example, magnification.
+A geometrical object that is self-similar under a change of scale, for example, magnification.
 The concept is helpful in many disciplines to allow order to be perceived in apparent disorder.
 For instance, in the case of a river and its tributaries, every tributary has its own tributaries so that it has the same structural organization as the entire river except that it covers a smaller area.
 The branching of trees and their roots as well as that of blood vessels, nerves, and bronchioles in the human body follows the same pattern.
 Other examples include a landscape with peaks and valleys of all sizes, a coastline with its multitude of inlets and peninsulas, clouds, lightning, the mass distribution within a galaxy, the distribution of galaxies in the universe, and the structure of vortices in a turbulent flow.
 The rise and fall of economic indices has a self-similar structure when plotted as a function of time.

 The content above is only an excerpt.